squaregoldfish/LongWebcam/documentation/system/database_design.md

-model             string         The camera model resolution_x      integer        The horizontal resolution of pictures taken by the camera resolution_y      integer        The vertical resolution of pictures taken by the camera utc_offset        integer        The UTC offset of the timezone in which the camera is located download_start    integer        The hour of the day which denotes the start of the download window download_end      integer        The hour of the day which denotes the end of the download window
+model             string         The camera model resolution_x      integer        The horizontal resolution of pictures taken by the camera resolution_y      integer        The vertical resolution of pictures taken by the camera timezone_id       string         The name of the time zone that the camera is in daylight_saving   boolean        Indicates whether or not daylight savings time is in effect utc_offset        integer        The UTC offset of the timezone in which the camera is located download_start    integer        The hour of the day which denotes the start of the download window download_end      integer        The hour of the day which denotes the end of the download window